Howard Atwood Kelly: Medical education

-In 1877 he enrolled in the University of Pennsylvania's medical school where he became interested in anatomy, and in 1882, he graduated with the Anomaly Prize from the Demonstrator of Morbid Anatomy.
+In 1877 he enrolled in the University of Pennsylvania Medical School where he became interested in anatomy, and in 1882, he graduated with the Anomaly Prize from the Demonstrator of Morbid Anatomy.
 He did his residency at the Episcopal Hospital at Kensington, Pennsylvania.
 Gynecology wasn't practiced at the hospital, so he opened his own clinic in a two-story house in a working district where he also lived.
 He saw patients during the day and slept on a sofa at night with a string tied to his toe so that whenever there was a tug on the string, he would be woken up to provide medical assistance.
 He also made house calls.
 Later, with money from a group of Philadelphia philanthropist women, he was able to open a formal clinic with an operating room in Norris Square, which later became the Kensington Hospital for Women, the sixth women's hospital in the United States.
 There, he created the "Kelly stitch", a procedure to treat Stress incontinence, and performed the first successful C-section in Philadelphia.
 He gained a reputation as an innovator in surgical techniques during this time.